NewsAppsUMD/first-web-scraper-umd/docs/index.rst

 In order to scrape a website, we need to understand how a typical webpage is put together.

-To view the HTML code that makesup this page () open up a browser and visit `our target <https://www.ola.state.md.us/Search/Report?keyword=&agencyId=&dateFrom=&dateTo=>`_.
+To view the HTML code that makes up this page, open up a browser and visit `our target <https://www.mbp.state.md.us/disciplinary.aspx>`_.
 Then right click with your mouse and select "View Source."
 You can do this for any page on the web.

 .. figure:: _static/img/source.png